-The Government is also providing £400 million in 2020-21 for further education, including £190 million to increase core funding for 16-19-year-olds, and targeted funding for other purposes.1 It has also promised around £1.5 billion per year in recognition of additional employers' contributions to teacher pensions due from September 2019.
+It would also provide £400 million in 2020-21 for further education, including £190 million to increase core funding for 16 to 19-year-olds, and targeted funding for other purposes.
+It further promised around £1.5 billion per year in recognition of additional employers' contributions to teacher pensions due from September 2019.